key4hep/k4MarlinWrapper/test/README.md

 [`test_global_converter_maps.py`](./gaudi_opts/test_global_converter_maps.py)
 options file after downloading some input data.
-This options file uses one wrapped MarlinProcessor, one GaudiAlgorithm and one Gaudi Functional algorithm plus some converters inbetween them:
+This options file uses one wrapped MarlinProcessor, one GaudiAlgorithm and one Gaudi Functional algorithm plus some converters in-between them:
 - `PodioInput` to read the *MCParticles* collection from the input file (in EDM4hep format)
 - [`PseudoRecoAlgorithm`](./src/PseudoRecoAlgorithm.cc) creates a reco particle